3 ways the Inflation Reduction Act would pay you to help fight climate change

 While most of the bill's climate benefits would come from incentivizing major shifts, such as building more wind and solar power, individual choices can add up when undertaken on a large scale.

-Here's what you need to know about three ways the bill would pay consumers to make greener choices, if it passes the House of Representatives, as expected.
+Here's what you need to know about the bill — which passed the House on Friday and now heads to President Biden's desk for signature — and the three ways it would pay consumers to make greener choices.

 Money for efficient electric appliances - and the home upgrades needed to support them